infor-design/enterprise/src/components/cards/readme.md

 ## Auto Size

 Sometimes you might want to use a card in a form outside of the home pages / widget examples.
-To make it to  the same size as the content just add the class `auto-height`.
+To make it the same size as the content just add the class `auto-height`.

 ```html
 <div class="card auto-height">